shenwei356/unikmer/README.md

 # unikmer

-`unikmer` is a golang package and a toolkit for nucleic acid [k-mer]((https://en.wikipedia.org/wiki/K-mer)) analysis, providing functions including set operation, indexing, and searching on k-mers optional with TaxIDs but without count information.
+`unikmer` is a golang package and a toolkit for nucleic acid [k-mer]((https://en.wikipedia.org/wiki/K-mer)) analysis, providing functions including set operation, indexing, and searching on k-mers (sketch) optional with TaxIDs but without count information.

 K-mers are either encoded (k<=32) or hashed (arbitrary k) into `uint64`,